HIStory: Past, Present and Future, Book I: Content

-"2 Bad" was influenced by hip-hop, with a sample of Run–D.M.C.'s “King of Rock” and another guest rap verse by Shaquille O'Neal.
+"2 Bad" was influenced by hip-hop, with a sample of Run–D.M.C.'s "King of Rock" and another guest rap verse by Shaquille O'Neal.
 The similarity in lyrics and name have led to some seeing it as a spiritual successor to Jackson's 1987 track, "Bad".
 "Stranger in Moscow" is a pop ballad that is interspersed with sounds of rain, in which Jackson references a "swift and sudden fall from grace".
 "Tabloid Junkie" is a hard funk song with lyrics instructing listeners to not believe everything they read in the media and tabloids.
 The album's title track, "HIStory" contained multiple samples, including Martin Luther King Jr.'s "I Have a Dream" speech.
-"HIStory" was not released as a single from HIStory, but its remix was from Blood on the Dance Floor: HIStory in the Mix in 1997.
+"HIStory" was not released as a single from HIStory, but a remix of the song was included on Blood on the Dance Floor: HIStory in the Mix and released as a single in 1997.

-As an introduction for "Little Susie", Jackson used his own variation of Pie Jesu from Maurice Duruflé's Requiem.
-Some speculate, the inspiration behind the song likely came from an artist called Gottfried Helnwein.
-An urban legend states that Little Susie was written about a girl called Susie Condry who was murdered in 1972.
-However no evidence of this event can be found.
+As an introduction for "Little Susie", Jackson used his own variation of "Pie Jesu" from Maurice Duruflé's Requiem.
+The song's accompanying album artwork resembles the painting "Beautiful Victim" by Gottfried Helnwein, which may have inspired the song.
 Jackson admired Helnwein's work and had purchased some of his paintings.
-One of them, "Beautiful Victim", inspired the song.
-Helnwein later painted a portrait of Michael.
-There appears to be a similarity between the "Beautiful Victim" painting and the artwork included for the song in HIStory.
+Helnwein later painted a portrait of Jackson.